-Rancho Las Canoas is a lovely canyon campground with nearby historical ore processing ruins.
+Rancho Las Canoas is a lovely canyon day use area with nearby historical ore processing ruins.
 This site is used primarily as a starting, resting or ending point for hikes and bike trails.

 Located in a palm-lined canyon beside Las Canoas arroyo, this is a good spot to stop, rest and, on some days, to enjoy a ranch barbecue.
 A short walk across the canyon brings you to interesting gold and silver processing ruins that were in operation until the early 20th century.
 Up the canyon, there is a spring from which the camp pipes its water and where there are mango trees that were planted long ago.